silentdiverchris/Archivist/README.md

 If the unencrypted file has a later last write time it will re-encrypt it, overwriting the previous encryption and optionally deleting the unencrypted version.

-To nominate secure directories, add them to the GlobalSecureDirectories or SecureDirectories list in the configuration file, see the [configuration file](#ConfigurationFile) section for details.
+To nominate secure directories, add them to the GlobalSecureDirectories or SecureDirectories list in the [application settings](#AppSettings) file.

 ## Archiving source directories